HomeMy WebLinkAbout1932-08-23 51

 they have been unable to get the records.

-Bir.
-Smith presented correspondence relative to Bir.
+Mr. Smith presented correspondence relative to Mr.

-Stevens* pension.
-He also stated At this time that the
+Stevens' pension.
+He also stated at this time that the

 day that anything had been accomplished as yet asfar as the